 What is your typical day, and how do you make it productive?

-My typical day begins with listening to affirmations relating to wealth, gratitude and positive statements.
+My typical day begins with listening to positive and gratitude affirmations.
 Following this I work out for roughly an hour, either full-body conditioning, spin class or swimming laps.
-I feel these mental and physical activities begin my day that will provide a positive mental state and energy throughout the day.
-I divide my day into different types of calls- I start by cold-calling to get my energy going and my head in the right mindset, followed by morning appointments.
-I spend my lunch hour exercising, going for a walk or working on projects, and then spend the afternoon calling other appointments and following up on prior appointments to sell new clients, and call on existing clients for re-investing and generating referrals.
-I end the day with cold-calling earlier time zones and call on any evening appointments.
+I feel these mental and physical activities begin my day in a positive mental state providing energy throughout the day.
+I divide my day into different types of calls- I start by making out-going calls to get my energy going and my head in the right mindset, followed by morning appointments.
+I spend my lunch hour exercising, going for a walk or working on projects, and then spend the afternoon calling other appointments and following up on prior appointments to identify new clients, and updating my existing clients on existing and new projects, while also generating referrals.
+I end the day with making out-going calls to earlier time zones and call on any evening appointments.

 How do you bring ideas to life?

-An idea is only explored and experiences trial and error by implementing it, and changing if needed to make sure all angles are attempted.
-For instance, if I have an idea on a new approach on trying to sell a prospect, I will first practice the strategy and tape it for review and analysis.
-Once I have it the way I want, I will attempt that strategy in a real-life situation, and then review the tape to see how I did and how the prospect reacted to it.
-I will also involve an experienced co-worked or my manager to evaluate my skills.
+An idea only comes to life through trial and error and by implementing it, then changing it if needed to make sure all angles are attempted.
+For instance, if I have an idea on a new approach to sell a potential client, I will first practice the strategy and tape it for review and analysis.
+Once I have it the way I want, I will attempt that strategy in a real-life situation to see how it goes and how the prospect reacts to it.
+I will also involve an experienced co-worker or my manager to evaluate my skills.
 It is crucial to monitor the results of the idea as time goes on.
 Adjustments may need to be made if situations change within the marketplace.

 What’s one trend that excites you?

 The one trend that excites me is the commodity price of oil.
 Global and domestic demands are increasing as various industries increase their productivity to meet customer demands.
-The evolution of the electric car is such where the impact on oil prices in my opinion will be pushed out 10 to 15 years.
-In Gulf Coast Western’s outlook, I see strong oil prices helping in our clients’ returns, both short term and long term.
+The evolution of the electric car is where the impact on oil prices in my opinion will be pushed out 10 to 15 years.
+In my outlook working at Gulf Coast Western, I see strong oil prices helping in our clients’ returns, both short and long term.

 What is one habit that helps you be productive?

-One habit that I have always believed in that helps me be productive is to tackle first a project or a task that is least desirable and is one that I really do not want to deal with.
-Once I have that finished, I feel that I can go throughout the day without that hanging over my head, so that I can focus on the rest of my schedule and be more effective.
+One habit that I believe helps me be productive is to tackle first a project or a task that is least desirable and is one that I really do not want to deal with.
+Once I have that finished, I feel that I can go throughout the day without the issue hanging over my head, so that I can focus on the rest of my schedule and be more effective.

 What advice would you give your younger self?

 The advice I would give my younger self would be to save early no matter what.
-It was always easy when I was younger and had the money to purchase the nicer car or bigger house, thinking that was important to not only enjoy the luxuries, but to feel good about other people being impressed.
-If I had committed to putting away savings each month at an early age, I first of all would not have missed the money, and would have had to truly evaluate whether or not I really need the nicer things.
-I have learned that I really do not notice the money is not there while my savings and future is building.
+It was always easy when I was younger to purchase the nicer car or bigger house.
+But looking back, those luxury items are not so important.
+It is much more important to save and invest for the long haul.
+If I had committed to putting away savings each month in my twenties, I believe I would have not noticed the lower net income and would have been building for the future.

 Tell us something you believe almost nobody agrees with you on?

-I totally believe in positive thinking and the application of the power this has in daily life.
-Even when things are horrible or there seems to be no outcome that could be positive, I continue to say not to worry as things will work out.
+I totally believe in positive thinking and the power this has in daily life.
+Even when things are negative or there seems to be no outcome that could be positive, I continue to tell myself not to worry as things will work out.
 It gets to the point where my wife or close friends roll their eyes at me, because they think I’m being unrealistic.
 I listen to morning positive affirmations and try to live this through daily life.

 What is the one thing you repeatedly do and recommend everyone else do?

-Self-discipline is a trait that I believe I have that I would implore others to develop.
+Self-discipline is a trait that I would implore others to develop.
 This foundation allows me to apply myself in many facets of life.
 It has helped me achieve top sales year after year at Gulf Coast Western, and to get and stay in physical and mental shape.

 When you feel overwhelmed or unfocused, what do you do?

 Life is crazy sometimes, and when I feel overwhelmed, I step back and take some deep breaths and look at the issues.
-Often I realize the situation is not as bad as I had thought, or that I am reading too much into things.
-Whatever I deal with, I look at it positively and it all works out.
-I truly believe 99% is between our ears, and that we can handle situations better than we think.
+Often, I realize the situation is not as bad as I had thought, or that I am reading too much into things.
+Whatever I deal with, I look at it positively and it always seems to work out.
+I believe that negative thoughts or anxiety is all between our ears, and that we can handle situations better than we think.

 What is one strategy that has helped you grow your business or advance in your career?

-I have always believed that working hard and going the extra mile is what has helped me learn the necessary things to gain a foothold and develop my career.
-I started in sales in the insurance industry, and the observed hard work and results led to my advancement into senior management.
-In oil and gas sales it is a numbers game, and I have worked diligently from the beginning to give myself the opportunity to succeed.
+I have always believed that working hard and going the extra mile is what has helped me gain a foothold and develop my career.
+I started in sales in the insurance industry, and my hard work and results led to my advancement into senior management.
+My success in oil and gas can be attributed to working diligently from the beginning and being consistent..
 Throughout this, however, I quickly learned that one must work smart in addition to hard.
-If I hadn’t developed my sales skills by becoming more effective in selling new clients and developing existing clients to re-invest, while getting rid of bad habits or ineffective techniques, I would not be where I am today.
+If I hadn’t developed my sales skills by becoming more effective in acquiring new clients and developing existing clients, while getting rid of bad habits or ineffective techniques, I would not be where I am today.